-Cost-effective to operate and requiring minimal manning, very short range air defence (VSHORAD) systems fill the defence gaps left by longer range systems.
+Cost-effective to operate and requiring minimal manning, short-range air-defence systems fill the defence gaps left by longer range systems.

 Today’s medium and long-range and air-defence systems offer an extraordinary combination of accuracy and high firepower.
 Capable of destroying targets as far away as 40 kilometres in the case of most medium-range systems and up to 200 kilometres away for the best long-range systems, they are an essential part of a nation’s ground-based air defence (GBAD) system.